dave-burke/advent-of-code-java-starter/README.md

 The shell for day 1 is already there.
 These are the steps to add day 2, etc. For day 1 you can start by writing the test cases once the puzzle posts.

+If you are on a unix-like system, use `generate_day.sh --day <Day #>` to generate the boilerplate for a specified day.

 ### Part 1

 1. Create `src/main/java/aoc/day02/Day02.java` and make sure it `implements Day`